 To request a period of intermission, you must submit an Application for variation of research higher degree candidature prior to the census date each semester:

-When your period of intermission ends, you must contact Research Admissions for advice on re-enrolling.
-If you don’t re-enrol your enrolment in your course will lapse and you may have to apply for re-admission.
-You must also advise Research Admissions if your contact details have changed.
+When your period of intermission ends, you must contact Student Administration for advice on re-enrolling.
+If you don’t re-enrol, your enrolment in your course will lapse and you will have to apply for re-admission.
+You must also advise Student Administration if your contact details have changed.

 If you’re an international student there are a number of possible implications if you intermit or defer your research degree.
-You must discuss the implications with a Student Connect Officer through Student Central or the School information offices.
+You must discuss the implications with a Student Success Officer prior to the submission of your application to intermit through the form - Application for variation of research higher degree candidature.

-If you’re receiving a research scholarship and require a period of intermission you must also submit an Application for suspension of a PG Research Scholarship.
-For more information and advice on suspending your scholarship, contact Research Scholarships.
+If you’re receiving a research scholarship and require a period of intermission you must also submit a HDR Scholarship Variation Application.
+For more information and advice on suspending your scholarship, contact Student Administration.

 The decision to withdraw from your course should be well considered.
-You should discuss the matter with your supervisor, postgraduate coordinator or research support staff about whether this is the best option for you.
+You should discuss the matter with your supervisor, postgraduate coordinator or Coordinator Research Student Support about whether this is the best option for you.

 If you intend to withdraw from your research degree you must submit an Application for variation of research higher degree candidature prior to the census date each semester:

 If you’re an international student there are implications if you withdraw from your research degree.
-You must discuss the implications with a Student Connect Officer through Student Central or the School information offices.
+You must discuss the implications with a Student Success Officer.

-If you’re receiving a research scholarship and wish to withdraw from your research degree you must also submit an Application for termination of a PG Research Scholarship.
-For more information and advice on suspending your scholarship contact Research Scholarships.
+If you’re receiving a research scholarship and wish to withdraw from your research degree, you must advise the scholarships team in Student Administration to terminate the scholarship.
+For more information and advice, please contact Student Administration.

 Please leave a comment about your rating so we can better understand how we might improve the page.